IBM/query-knowledge-base-with-domain-specific-documents/README.md

 ## 6. Update the websocket URL in notebook

-Replce the highlighted region with your NODERED BASE URL in the notebook, as shown below.
+Update your NODERED BASE URL in the notebook, as shown below.

 ![](doc/source/images/websocket_notebook.png)

 Add your NODERED BASE URL as shown below :